 A primary role of an adjudicator is to keep control of the hearing and ensure a fair process.
 To successfully do this, effective communication skills are essential.
 Often overlooked, failure to control your verbal and non-verbal messages can impede the hearing – and ultimately your reputation.
-Through a mix of lectures, video scenarios, exercises and small group work applying communication principles to hearing challenges, topics include:
+Through a mix of lectures, video scenarios, exercises and small group work, you will learn to apply communication principles to challenges in the hearing room.
+Topics include:

 Fees include attendance, program materials, continental breakfast, lunch and break refreshments.

 We will make every effort to present the certificate program as advertised, but it may be necessary to change the dates, location, speakers or content with little or no notice.
 In the event of program cancellation, York University and Osgoode Hall Law School’s liability is limited to reimbursement of paid fees.

 Substitution of registrants is permitted at any time.
 If you are unable to find a substitute, a full refund is available if a cancellation request is received in writing 14 days prior to the program date.
 If a cancellation request is made with less than 14 days notice, a $75 administration fee will apply.
 No other refund is available.

 Please contact the Program Lawyer:

 Gail Geronimo at email@example.com

 Osgoode Professional Development Centre,